akosdudas/automated-homework-evaluation/docs/using-github/further-automation.md

 ## Accepting a submission and finalizing the grade

 Once a student submits a homework, the instructor needs to check it and grade it.
-To reduce the manual work required from the instructor the automatically assigned grades can be recorded automatically in a database.
+To reduce the manual work required from the instructor the automatically assigned grades can be recorded in a database.
 Furthermore, using a "chatops-like" command automation can finalize the students submission as follows.
 By entering the `/ahk ok 1.5 2` command:

 1. The pull request is approved (signalling both acceptance to the student and allowing merging);
 1. The pull request is merged (while this is not really necessary, it is in accordance with software development best prectises);